So, you’re interested in taking a career interest test?

 Good for you!

-Not all people take the time to carefully discern what they should be doing with their life, but those that do (like you) often end up with healthier professional lives.
+Not all people take the time to discern what they should be doing with their life carefully, but those that do (like you) often end up with healthier professional lives.
 They don’t mind pay cuts and long hours; they always feel like they’re contributing instead of being a burden.
 The extra effort they put in deciding the right career has placed them in a position to make the most of their jobs.

 But if you’re reading this article, you’re probably wondering: how do I go about finding a good career interest test?
 How will I know which test is valid, and which test is just a webmaster’s attempt to get more hits?
 Well, the good news is: you don’t have to sort through the hundreds and hundreds of vocational assessments in the market to find the gold.
 This article will point you to the tests that are worth pursuing.